n3oney/discord-slash/README.md

 # discord-slash

-A deno Discord Bot library made for the sole purpose of using Slash Commands.
+A PoC Deno Discord Bot library made for the sole purpose of using Slash Commands.

 Made in a few hours.
 The code is probably a bit messy as I didn't spend a lot of time thinking about the structure, etc.